jeffreygroneberg/xsuaa-cli/readme.md

 The purpose of this tool is to allow a **oAuth user grant flow JWT retrieval** been automated within a CLI tool.
 Most tools only implemented client credentials flow.

-This CLI tool with boostrap a small http server in the background that will take care of the oAuth redirect after a successfull authentication at the IdP.
+This CLI tool will boostrap a small http server in the background that will take care of the oAuth redirect after a successfull authentication at the IdP.
 **After the callback has been triggered it will print the JWT with the user principal on the console.**

 # Usage